Urban transportation networks and optimal transport-based infrastructures: similarity and economy of scale: INTRODUCTION

-We use this model to analyze $17$ different transportation networks from $16$ cities \cite{kujala2018collection}.
-Despite the complex nature of the mechanisms driving the design of transportation networks, we observe that multiple urban transportation networks follow a surprisingly similar topological pattern, observed as in biological systems.
-We observed that optimal networks obtained with our approach have similar cost and performance to those observed in real ones.
+We use this model to analyze several transportation networks from $18$ cities and a national rail network \cite{kujala2018collection, litvine2024, nyc_subway_lines}.
+Despite the complex nature of the mechanisms driving the design of transportation networks, we observe that multiple of the studied urban transportation networks follow a surprisingly similar topological pattern, as noticed in biological systems.
+We observed that in several cases, the optimal networks obtained with our approach have similar cost and performance to those observed in real ones.